drkarim/watershed2wall/README.md

 # Post-processing for marker-controlled Watershed segmentation
-We have tested a Marker-controlled Watershed segmentation [ImageJ](https://imagej.nih.gov/ij/) implementation on CMR images of the left atrium.
+For extracting the left atrial myocardial wall, we have tested a Marker-controlled Watershed segmentation [ImageJ](https://imagej.nih.gov/ij/) implementation on CMR images of the left atrium [Varela et al.](#further-reading).
 The Watershed process is run on the [Gradient magnitude](https://en.wikipedia.org/wiki/Image_gradient) of the CMR image.

 However, it requires post-processing for finalising the atrial wall segmentation.
 The following repository contains two separate that accomplish these post-processing tasks.